rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 appears, according to the general rules 0B‐0G.
 Include any explanatory words or phrases appearing with the edition statement.
 2B2.
 Words considered part of the edition statement 2B2.1.
-Edition statements normally include either the word “edition” (or its equivalent in other languages), or a related term such as “revision” or “issue.”
+Edition statements normally include either the word "edition" (or its equivalent in other languages), or a related term such as "revision" or "issue."
 The second edition
 Cinquiesme édition, reueuë, corrigée, & augmentée
 Nunc primum in lucem aedita
 Editio secunda auctior et correctior
 2B2.2.
-Treat a phrase such as “newly printed” as an edition statement unless it is part of a statement being transcribed in the publication, distribution, etc., area.
+Treat a phrase such as "newly printed" as an edition statement unless it is part of a statement being transcribed in the publication, distribution, etc., area.
 In case of doubt, treat such a statement as an edition statement.
-Newly imprinted and very necessary vnto all youthe (Comment: But transcribe a statement such as “Philadelphia printed, London reprinted” in the publication, distribution, etc., area rather than the edition area) 2B3.
-Words such as “impression” or “printing”
+Newly imprinted and very necessary vnto all youthe (Comment: But transcribe a statement such as "Philadelphia printed, London reprinted" in the publication, distribution, etc., area rather than the edition area) 2B3.
+Words such as "impression" or "printing"
 2B3.1.
-Use judgment in transcribing statements containing words such as “impression” or “printing.”
+Use judgment in transcribing statements containing words such as "impression" or "printing."
 In books from the hand‐press era, such statements usually signal a new edition or issue.
 In these cases, the statement may properly be considered an edition statement.
 The second impression